Ethnicity of Cleopatra: Ancestry

-Mary Lefkowitz notes that had Cleopatra's grandmother or mother been Egyptian, it surely would have been pointed out in the records, and concludes that whatever her ancestry, Cleopatra "regarded herself as Greek."
-Schiff continues that Cleopatra "faithfully held up the family tradition."
+Schiff continues that Cleopatra "faithfully held up the family tradition".
 In essence, Cleopatra's loyalties were to her Ptolemaic Greek heritage.
 As noted by Donald R. Dudley, Cleopatra and her family were "the successor[s] to the native Pharaohs, exploiting through a highly organized bureaucracy the great natural resources of the Nile Valley."
+For example, Ancient Greek scholar Athenaeus reports that Cleopatra gave away enslaved people, including "Aethiopian boys", to her dinner guests.